 Technical AI systems

-Technical AI systems for work that needs more than a prompt.
+Technical AI systems for work a prompt won't solve.

-Some projects need model work, data plumbing, analysis tools, and judgment from someone comfortable with scientific and engineering details.
+Some projects need model work, data plumbing, analysis tools, and someone willing to sit with the technical details until they make sense.

 • The work involves research data, simulation, signal processing, or analysis pipelines.

-• A prototype exists but needs to become a usable tool.
+• A prototype exists.
+It needs to become something a team can actually use.

-• The problem needs ML, but the data and evaluation are the hard part.
+• The problem needs ML, but the real work is the data and the evaluation.

-• The team needs a technical reviewer before committing to a larger build.
+• The team wants a technical reviewer before committing to a bigger build.

-1. Clarify the analysis goal and failure modes.
+1. Get clear on the analysis goal and the failure modes.

 2. Review data quality, tooling, and evaluation methods.

-3. Build the smallest useful pipeline or interface.
+3. Build the smallest useful pipeline or interface first.

 • Data quality issues